 The phased development arrangement, in terms of mine access dimensions, is expected to allow for rapid expansion of production as additional capital becomes available.
-The mill has now been recommissioned in anticipation of a restarting of concentrate shipments.
+The main underground decline has been driven at a size to accommodate 30 tonne mine trucks, which would be required to service a larger production rate and minimise haulage costs.

 Underground development of a decline tunnel, located at the base of the existing open pit, commenced in the first quarter 2017.
 After over-coming initial difficulties, tunnelling continued through 2017 and to date in 2018.
 A detailed plan is being implemented to accelerate progress in line with the planning consent.
 The main decline tunnel descends at a slope of 1 in 7, from near the base of the former Kearney open pit.
-A horizontal west to east access tunnel driven from the decline tunnel intersected the north / south Kearney vein during June at approximately a right angle and has exposed the vein to be approximately 2.8 metres wide.
-The vein intersection is located some 15 metres below the base of the Kearney open-pit.
-A horizontal development tunnel is planned to be driven on vein, at this level, in both directions, beneath a safety (Crown) pillar which will initially provide limited feed to the mill early in the third quarter.
+A horizontal west to east access tunnel driven from the decline tunnel intersected the north / south Kearney vein in June at approximately a right angle and has exposed the vein to be approximately 2.8 metres wide at that point.
+A horizontal development tunnel was driven on vein, at this level, in both directions during the third quarter, beneath a safety (Crown) pillar which has resulted in limited feed to the mill during the third quarter.
 The decline tunnel is planned to be extended in depth, along with construction of a second means of egress.
-The decline is planned to provide access to lower levels and permit stoping between the first two horizontal levels in late 2018 or early 2019.
-Stoping operations are expected to provide an enhanced supply of mill feed.
+The decline continued to be progressed during the third quarter with further cross-cuts planned to access to lower levels of in vein development which will form the development necessary to demarcate production panels, the first of which is planned to be mined in the first quarter of 2019 and which are expected to provide an enhanced supply of mill feed.
 The underground development, using drill and blast techniques, is being carried out by an in-house crew which is fully trained in safety and operating procedures.
 An in-house, mines rescue team has also been trained and equipped.

-Whilst the present drilling and loading equipment, which was purchased for training and early tunnel development purposes, is performing above expectations it has lower productivity when compared with current technology.
-New drilling equipment is being acquired on a rental basis, with options to purchase, and is expected to improve advance rates by over 40%.
-However the supplier of the equipment has advised of delays in production of the new equipment but has recently commissioned a substitute tunnelling drill rig on loan.
-Whilst the interim unit is not expected to be as efficient compared to the new rig, it has led to a significant improvement in advance rate.
-In addition a new 4t capacity load-haul-dump unit, has been ordered on a rental purchase basis.
-This is expected to improve productivity in loading operations from the smaller cross-section vein drives.
+New drilling equipment has been acquired on a rental basis, with options to purchase, and has led to a marked improvement in advance rates.
+In addition a new 3.6t capacity load-haul-dump unit, has been acquired on a rental purchase basis which will improve productivity in loading operations from the smaller cross-section vein drives.
 It is equipped with radio remote control which enhances safety in stope mucking operations.
-Delivery is expected in September 2018.
 Further equipment purchases are under negotiation.